bmx-ng/bmx-site/docs/api/brl/brl_graphics.md

 ```
 <br/>

-### `Function CountGraphicsModes()`
+### `Function CountGraphicsModes:Int()`

 Get number of graphics modes available under the current graphics driver

-Use [GetGraphicsMode](../../brl/brl.graphics/#function-getgraphicsmode-indexwidth-varheight-vardepth-varhertz-var-) To obtain information about an individual Graphics mode
+Use [GetGraphicsMode](../../brl/brl.graphics/#function-getgraphicsmode-indexintwidthint-varheightint-vardepthint-varhertzint-var-) To obtain information about an individual Graphics mode

 #### Returns